rhysbrettbowen/G-closure/README.md

 the same as bind but the eventType is set to click for you

 ## change log ##

+### v0.3 ###

+- fixed compile warnings
+- removed __proto__
+- tested and working in IE8
+- reverse, sort from array
+- toArray to get back simple array
+- filter can accept strings

 ### v0.2 ###